 English yew is not as cold hardy as Japanese yew but the Repandens cultivar can withstand USDA hardiness zone 5.
 Repandens, an English yew hybrid likes to spread out and can reach heights of 4 feet.
 Fastigiata is a narrow growing erect cultivar.
 Some low-lying English yews such as Watnong Gold differ not only in growth but foliage color as well.
 This ground-cover produces yellow foliage.

-Japanese yew are capable of withstanding colder temperatures than English yew cultivars.
-The T. cuspidata "Emerald Spreader" cultivar is a thick, dark green ground cover capable of withstanding 40 degree below zero temperatures.
+Japanese yews are capable of withstanding colder temperatures than English yew cultivars.
+The Emerald Spreader cultivar is a thick, dark green ground cover capable of withstanding temperatures of 40 degrees below zero.
 Green Wave, another cultivar, is named for its dark green color and arching branches.
-With a mounding growth habit Green Wave reaches heights of 4 feet and widths of 8 feet.
-Tall, upright Japanese yew cultivars include the cone-shaped 50 foot tall Capitata.
+With a mounding growth habit, Green Wave reaches heights of 4 feet and widths of 8 feet.
+Tall, upright Japanese yew cultivars include the cone-shaped 50-foot tall Capitata.

-Pacific yew grow along the length of North America's west coast - from California's southernmost coastline to northern Alaska.
+Pacific yews grow along the length of North America's west coast - from California's southernmost coastline to northern Alaska.
 Their evergreen habit and narrow leaves make them adapted to both cold and warm climates.
 They are a slow-growing upright tree not usually found in residential landscapes.

 Canada yew is an eastern North American yew species found growing from northern Canada into Tennessee and Virginia and as far west as Illinois.
 Canada yew is a multi-stemmed slow growing shrub suited for residential landscapes.